Git1Gud/PokeQuiz/README.md

-  -You can directly run .html file to play the game or use the .sb3 file and upload on the scratch mit website to play
+  -You can directly run .html file to play the game or download the .sb3 file and upload on the scratch mit website to play